OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

  * Windows 8

- * may work, but has not been tested on Windows 10
+ * Windows 10 may work, but has not been officially tested

 OpenMDAO Prerequisites